Shopify/hydrogen-v1/.github/releasing.md

 When you are ready to release a new version of Hydrogen, follow these steps:

 1. Merge the PR created by the changesets bot.
 This will convert all changesets into appropriate `CHANGELOG` files, add Git tags, create GitHub releases for each package contained in the release, and publish them to NPM.
-2. _Most recent stable version only_: After publishing to NPM, manually [run the Compile templates workflow](https://github.com/Shopify/hydrogen/actions/workflows/compile_templates.yml) in GitHub against the latest stable branch.
-This will compile the TypeScript templates to JavaScript and push these changes to the `dist` branch of the repo.
+Then, the action will compile the TypeScript templates to JavaScript and push these changes to the `dist` branch of the repo.
 The Shopify CLI will read the templates from this branch when running `yarn create @shopify/hydrogen`.
-(Note: This is required, because GitHub will not allow a bot to kick off another GitHub Action, and the Changesets bot is the user who created the release.)

 ## Releasing unstable versions